huanranchen/huanranchen.github.io/_pages/about.md

-# 📝 Papers in "Robustness"
+# 📝 Some work in "Robustness"

 I care about robustness mainly because it provides a window into the inner mechanisms of neural networks.
 The existence of adversarial examples and the lack of benign overfitting in adversarial training have been longstanding topics that attract generation after generation of researchers.